Cabling and Bracing Can Preserve Tree Health and Prevent Potential Damage

 It is important to keep in mind that cabling and bracing should only be applied when it is determined that the tree is healthy and can indeed benefit from such structural reinforcement moving forward.

-A Certified Arborist Can Assess Whether Cabling and Bracing are Viable Options
+A Qualified Arborist Can Assess Whether Cabling and Bracing are Viable Options

 There are ultimately three prime reasons for the use of cabling and bracing techniques to reinforce or fortify a tree: